DonE-66/CohortsAndCompanions/README.md

-# Friend Zone
+# Cohorts and Companions
-Adds support for companions of any sort.
+This Fantasy Grounds Unity extension adds support for assigning control of NPCs to player characters to the Pathfinder 1E ruleset.
+Based heavily on a subset of code from the D&D 5E extension Friend Zone, by MeAndUnique (https://github.com/MeAndUnique/FriendZone)

 ## Installation
-Download [FriendZone.ext](https://github.com/MeAndUnique/FriendZone/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.
+Download [CohortsAndCompanions.ext](https://github.com/MostTornBrain/CohortsAndCompanions/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.

 ## Attribution
 SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development.